Azure/azure-iot-sdk-node/digitaltwins/device/readme.md

 [npm][npm_lnk] is a command-line package manager that is installed with Node.js is installed, and will be used to install Azure IoT node.js client side SDK.

+## Latest updates

+The telemetry interface has been adjusted.
+We are de-emphasizing the ability to send individual properties.
+We have introduced a new method on the interface instance called sendTelemetry.
+Its argument is an object that can send multiple properties with a single message.

+We are likely to remove the ability to do a .send in the near future.

+We are very likely to in a near future update to be changing the names of some Digital Twin client methods.
+Stay tuned.

 ## Installation

 To get the latest version you need to install this package as well as the device client and the MQTT transport that support the digital twin client: